IbrahimUWA/MuStD/README.md

 MuStD was evaluated on the KITTI benchmark, where it achieved state-of-the-art results for 3D object detection tasks.
 The network’s performance metrics (AP, precision-recall curves) demonstrate its robustness in challenging environments, such as occluded or distant objects.
 Below is a detailed breakdown of the experimental results:

+### KITTI 3D Object Detection Evaluation 2017:

+We evaluated MuStD on the **KITTI 3D Object Detection Benchmark**, which is widely recognized as one of the most comprehensive datasets for 3D object detection in autonomous driving.
+The KITTI dataset consists of over 7,000 labeled images with corresponding point cloud data from a Velodyne LiDAR sensor.
+The benchmark evaluates models across three difficulty levels: **Easy**, **Moderate**, and **Hard**, based on factors like object occlusion and truncation.

+For more details, visit the official KITTI 3D Object Detection Evaluation 2017 page: [KITTI Benchmark](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d).

 ### KITTI Benchmark Overall Results:

 MuStD achieved competitive performance for 2D, 3D, BEV and orientation car detection on the KITTI test set across all difficulty levels.
 The average precision (AP) values are as follows: